 This is an entry level razor that we think has it all.
 It’s inexpensive (just in case you’re not one hundred percent sure this straight razor thing is for you) yet high quality enough to show you the ropes.
 Plus, it’s good looking enough to give you thrills every time you use it.

-The 3” long blade on this excellent beginner’s straight razor is ⅝” wide and is made from non-stainless Solingen razor steel.
-This material is well known for making razors of exceptional quality.
-It is hollow ground, sings beautifully, and has a rounded tip for easy shaving.
+The 3” long blade on this excellent beginner’s straight razor.
+It’s ⅝” wide and is made from non-stainless Solingen razor steel.
+Straight razor fans know that Solingen makes razors of exceptional quality.
+Boker treats the blade to a hollow grind and rounds the tip for easy shaving.
 The King Cutter does not come shave ready, so you will need a knowledgeable honemeister to finish it for you before you use it.

 When it comes to good looks, we think this straight razor is a winner.
 The blade etching has a cool old-school vibe, and the stamped shank adds an air of authenticity.
 The white handles’ scales look like bone but are actually a water-resistant synthetic material which is easy to care for.
 The scales feel a little on the flimsy side, but for the price, this is still a great buy.

-If you want a first straight razor that’s well built, easy to handle, doesn’t cost the earth and has a cool authentic look, then the King Cutter deserves some serious consideration.
+Check out the King Cutter if you want a first straight razor that’s well built, easy to handle, and has a cool authentic look.

 What Else Will I Need?